AbdullahNaseer01/AbdullahNaseer01/README.md

 <h2 align="left">Hi 👋!
-My name is Abdullah and I'm a web and Mobile Application Developer, from Faisalabad,Pakistan & work on React, React Native and related technologies mostly</h2>
+My name is Abdullah, and I'm a Mobile and Web Application Developer from Faisalabad, Pakistan.
+I specialize in React Native for building mobile applications and React for web development, along with related modern technologies.</h2>

 ###